renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Composite Bow Rev

-Composite bows are made of several materials in layers—often bone on the back and sinew on the front—which allows the bow to store more energy in a smaller package with a shorter draw.
+Composite bows are made of several materials in layers — often bone on the back and sinew on the front — which allows the bow to store more energy in a smaller package with a shorter draw.
 This makes these bows particularly small, and thus well-suited for use by cavalry (and others who value the small size of the weapon).

-Both Wood and Shade elves commonly use light bows—wood elves for their lightness and flexibility while hunting, and shade elves as mounted weapons for their infamous and devastating cavalry.
+Both Wood and Shade elves commonly use light bows — wood elves for their lightness and flexibility while hunting, and shade elves as mounted weapons for their infamous and devastating cavalry.

 - Tags: Two-Handed, Ranged, Special Ammunition, Cavalry
 - Damage: 2d10-1+DB